 Pour each batch of water in slowly, trying not to disturb the coffee grounds too much.

-Once brew is complete, lift out the filter paper, swirl the Chemex to mix the coffee, and enjoy!
+Once the brew is complete, lift out the filter paper, swirl the Chemex to mix the brew and serve.

-A gentle swirl helps mix and aerate the brew.
+A gentle swirl helps mix and aerate the whole coffee brew.

 Don’t forget to share with us how it went!